kristiania-kws2100-2024/kristiania-kws2100-2024.github.io/README.md

-cd# KWS2100 Kartbaserte Websystemer: Exercise 3
+# KWS2100 Kartbaserte Websystemer: Exercise 3

 Deploy a React application that lets the user click on information on a map